Herolies/Herolies/README.md

 ## I'm a student developer

-- 🌱 I’m looking to learn more about web-dev
+- 🌱 I’m looking to learn more about web-dev and making application
 - 🥅 Continuous Goals: Expand my skills as a developer
-- ⚡ Fun fact: Diamond on Rainbow Six: Siege*
+- ⚡ Fun fact: Diamond on Rainbow Six: Siege and Global on CS:Go

 ### Connect with me: